NewHorizonDesign/contao-chartjs-diagramms/README.md

 # Contao ChartJS Diagramm

-The perfect solution to integrate Chart.js diagrams in Contao.
+The perfect solution to integrate Chart.js charts in Contao.
 With this solution a chart is already on your website in a few steps.
 Open source and free of charge!

 ## Examples